locationtech/geogig/doc/manual/source/start/tutorial.rst

            11
            12

 Features from the shapefile are added to the working tree under a tree named ``Root tree``.
 A **tree** in a GeoGig repository is analogous to a directory in a filesystem.
 Features are named as numbers, reflecting the order in which they are found in the source data.
-It is not necesarily the same order in which they are listed by the ``ls`` command.
+It is not necessarily the same order in which they are listed by the ``ls`` command.

 .. todo:: Why the difference?